YashaPushak/GPS/README.md

 as guidelines indicating promising regions of the configuration space.
 This means that if GPS sees evidence that values outside of this range will improve the performance of your target algorithm it will not hesitate to attempt them.
-If values outside of this range do not (for example, the parameter specifies a probability), then it is up to you to monitor for these values.
+If values outside of this range do not produce valid confiugrations (for example, the parameter specifies a probability), then it is up to you to monitor for these values.
 You can handle this case in any way that you deem appropriate, for example, but raising an exception (and returning a `CRASH` result to GPS), or by saturating the parameter value at the minimum or maximum.
 If desired, you can implement this in your target algorithm wrapper instead of your algorithm.

 If the `parameter_type` is `categorical`, then the `parameter_range` should be specified in the following format: `{value_1, value_2, ..., value_n}`.
 Where